19th Century

 Little spaces, profound stories.
 Roger Luckhurst tells us about London's hidden cemeteries

-How Britain Managed Europe from Waterloo to World War One with Andrew Lambert post image
+How the Victorians Defended Britain with Andrew Lambert post image

 Andrew Lambert's new book explores an inspired century of statecraft